wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

 Look over the audit events
 --------------------------

 #.
-On the monitored linux machine, inspect the content of ``/var/log/audit/audit.log``.
+On the monitored Linux machine, inspect the content of ``/var/log/audit/audit.log``.
 Auditd writes events here, but it is not very readable.
-Thankfully the Linux Wazuh agents already monitors this file by default.
+Thankfully the Linux Wazuh agents already monitor this file by default.

 #.
 Search the Wazuh dashboard for ``rule.id:80792``.
 That will catch all auditd command audit events.